Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 Bubblofi is a canvas with endless potential.
 With just a press and hold, what we call our "blow-a-bubble" interaction, users have complete control over their workflow.

-I found that time mismanagement was prevalent and persistent, indicating that current systems were ineffective.
+Time mismanagement is prevalent and persistent, indicating that current systems are ineffective.

 My secondary research consisted of a brief understanding of the current state of college students and their productivity/time management habits to determine the problem area's relevance.
 Given the persistence of time mismanagement, it was clear that there was something ineffective about current tools, but what?